BrentNoorda/FuncyTag/README.md

 FuncyTag
 =========

 FuncyTag makes HTML look like function calls, so it looks familiar to a functional programmer (nesting, parameters, etc...).
 Optimized only for easy reading/writing by humans.
+Not quite an html template language, but kinda.
 Available in javascript and python.

 quick example
 --------------